SourabhCods/QuizMindAI/README.md

 node server.js
 ```

-Success: You should see: `📡 Using AI Provider: OLLAMA` and `Server is listening on port 3001`
+Success: You should see: `Using AI Provider: OLLAMA` and `Server is listening on port 3001`

 ### Step 3: Start the Frontend (in a NEW terminal)